 Week 5

 This week continued the development of the project by turning research and planning into practical creative work.
-I started experimenting with editing, colour grading, and visual effects that match the persona and branding I want to present in my music video and digipack.
-This stage helped me understand how theory directly influences creative decisions and how small visual choices can strongly affect how the audience sees the artist.
+I started experimenting with editing, colour grading, and visual effects that match the persona and branding of my music video.
+One difficulty I faced was making sure that my visuals accurately reflected the ideas I had planned earlier, as reflecting ideas into actual outcomes was not always straightforward.
+Eventually, I was able to identify what worked best and refine my approach.
+This process helped me understand how small visual choices can significantly influence how the audience perceives the artist.
+I hope that I can continue improving my editing skills to create a more polished and professional final product.